The Graduate School

 You will need to submit a new approval form each semester; you will not need to reapply unless you have not attended UT Tyler for 3 consecutive semesters.

 A transient student who later wishes to be admitted to the University on a regular basis must apply for admission as a graduate student and meet all admission requirements.
 Students who are admitted are immediately subject to the University's academic regulations.

-- After creating a username/password and filling out your profile, log in and
+- After filling out your profile and creating a username/password, log in

 - Application Fee: The graduate transient application fee is $40.

 - Complete the entire Graduate Transient Approval Form and submit to Graduate Admissions ADM 345.
 Incomplete forms cannot be processed.

 - PREREQUISITES: If the course you desire to take has prerequisites, you must supply a copy of a transcript showing that you have met the requirements.
 Check the UT Tyler Catalog for prerequisites.

 Graduate Restart The Graduate Restart procedure is designed to allow returning students who performed poorly in their initial attempt at graduate studies to have a fresh start toward meeting graduation requirements for a degree or credit-granting certificate.

 A graduate student who has not been enrolled at UT Tyler for at least 12 months prior to readmission may petition the Dean of the Graduate School to remove from his/her graduate cumulative grade point average all grades earned during the student's prior enrollment at the University.
 Thus, the student who re-enrolls under Graduate Restart automatically forfeits the right to use any of the previous graduate course work, including transfer work, toward the current degree requirements.
 Only courses attempted following readmission will be applied to the degree requirements.